Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 - Curved or ultrawide displays.
 The human visual system is trained for flat, roughly 16:9 rectangles.
 A 21:9 ultrawide screen can make a geometrically centered element feel too far to the left or right.

-Best Practice: Always use fullscreen mode (F11 in most browsers) when measuring the true hardware center.
-This bypasses all OS chrome and gives you coordinates relative to the raw display surface.
+Tip: Always use fullscreen mode (F11 in most browsers) when measuring the true hardware center.
+This strips away OS chrome and gives you coordinates relative to the raw display.

 Screen Coordinates on Windows 11: How to Find Mouse Position

-Windows 11 provides multiple ways to find screen coordinates and track mouse position.
-Whether you need a quick one-off measurement or continuous live tracking, these methods work on every Windows 11 PC.
+Windows 11 gives you several ways to find coordinates and track mouse position.
+Quick one-off measurement or continuous live tracking — pick what suits you.

 Method 1: Use the Built-In Screen Coordinates Tool (No Install)